-Hail storms are often dramatic, and they can leave behind significant damage to your home, particularly your roof.
-While rain and snow can and damage your roof over time, the wear is more gradual and usually doesn’t require immediate evaluation.
-But hail is different.
-Depending on the hail’s size and severity, you may want to call home improvement roofing experts for an assessment right after a storm.
+Hail storms make most homeowners nervous.
+Those icy chunks can leave behind significant damage to your home, particularly your roof.
+While rain, wind and snow can and damage your roof over time, the wear is more gradual and usually doesn’t require immediate action.
+But a hail-damaged roof is different.
+Depending on the hail’s size and severity, you may need storm remediation experts to come assess the daage.

 How Hail Impacts Different Roofing Materials